christopher-b/cbennell.com/README.md

 This site is powered by [Bridgetown](https://www.bridgetownrb.com/) and [Tailwind CSS](https://tailwindcss.com/), deployed with [Kamal](https://kamal-deploy.org/).

-It's mostly a vanilla Bridgetown site, but one point of interest is the custom code block generator.
+It's mostly a vanilla Bridgetown site, but one point of interest is the custom [code block formatter](https://github.com/christopher-b/cbennell.com/blob/main/plugins/builders/code.rb).

 ## To Do